 - Reading You must complete all the course readings.
 You are responsible for understanding the readings-make use of your fellow students, your dictionary, the Internet, your TA, and me to make sure you understand the readings.
-Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents. - Participation You must attend, and participate in, all class discussions.
+Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents. - Participation You must attend, and participate in, all class discussions and small group exercises.
 You are also responsible for the information contained in course lectures. - Reading Comments You must turn in two 2-page reflective discussions of readings of your choice.
 These are due at the beginning of the class during which the readings are discussed. - Vocabulary Exercises You must turn in two short (one page or less) exercises in which you explore a word in one of the class readings whose meaning you did not previously know.
 You should note the word, its definition, and its meaning in the context of the reading. - Exams There will be two examinations.
-You must take the examinations at the date, time, and place assigned. - Book Review You must write a review of a sociological book published within the past ten years.
-You can assume a book is appropriate if it has been reviewed in Contemporary Sociology or The American Journal of Sociology; however, your review must be substantively different from these reviews.
-Other books may also be appropriate.
-In the book review, you must describe and evaluate the book's research question, research design, and argument.
-You must tell me by March 15 what book you intend to review.
-You will present a short version of your review to a small group of your classmates on April 5. - Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
+You must take the examinations at the date, time, and place assigned. - Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
 Your final paper must develop a sociological argument using appropriate sources.
 It is an academic paper and, as such, must be written in an appropriate style.
-Select an assignment from these four options:

-- 1. Find some issue, situation, or paradox of interest to you and compare how at least two of sociology's grand theorists (Marx, Weber, Durkheim, Simmel, Goffman) would understand it.
-For this project you will have to do further reading of the theorists you choose, and offer an evaluation of the situation and the theorists' approaches to it. - 2.
+The paper is due at 5:00 pm on Thursday, December 1.
+Select an assignment from these four options: - 1.
+Find some issue, situation, or paradox of interest to you and compare how at least two sociological concepts apply-or fail to apply-to it. - 2.
 Find some issue, situation, or paradox of interest to you and review and evaluate sociological research and writing on it.
 For this project you must provide a broad introduction to the field of interest and a sense of the similarities, differences, and relationships among sociological approaches.
-This is not simply an annotated bibliography. - 3.
-Find some issue, situation, or paradox of interest to you and design a sociological study to investigate it.
+This is not simply an annotated bibliography.

+- 3. Find some issue, situation, or paradox of interest to you and design a sociological study to investigate it.
 You must provide a theoretical background, literature review, methodological specification, and expected results.
 (This option is probably of greatest interest to those interested in the craft of social scientific research.) - 4.
 You may choose to do a different assignment, appropriate for a final paper in a sociology course.
 You must check with me before embarking on this option.